SamuelAlv3s/Fighting-Game-Kaboom/README.md

 npm run dev
 ```

 2. This will launch the game in your default web browser.
-You can now enjoy playing Tic-Tac-Toe Kaboom!
+You can now enjoy playing Fighting Game!

 ## Contributing